scott-volteo/KillerPortals/guidebook.md

 ## Lab 5.1 - Apply a Bootswatch Theme

 Since Service Portal is built on the [Bootstrap v3](https://getbootstrap.com/docs/3.3/) framework, the Solution Innovation team challenged itself last year to port over a bunch of Bootstrap themes from the folks at [Bootswatch](https://bootswatch.com/3/) and see if they would work in our portal.
 These were packaged as update sets and are available for public use.
-They are only CSS modifications; therefore they introduce new widgets, layouts, or scripts.
+They are only CSS modifications; therefore they do not introduce new widgets, layouts, or scripts.
 Let's try applying one to your portal

 1. Navigate to <http://www.servicenowinnovation.com> and navigate to the Library>Portal Templates>Themes>Bootswatch Themes.